Dytoma/workshop-nextjs-tailwindcss/README.md

 ```

 ## Data Fetching
-For data fetching, I invite you to visit the official documentation of your next.js as I would say the same thing on this workshop.
+For data fetching, I invite you to visit the official documentation of next.js.
+It is basically the same syntax we're using to retrieve data for the second page of our app.

 [Data Fetching](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching-caching-and-revalidating) in `next.js`.